Kotlin/KEEP/proposals/context-parameters.md

 * [Acknowledgments](#acknowledgments)

-## Members with context parameters
+## Declarations with context parameters

-**§1.1** *(declaration)*: Every callable member (functions — but not constructors — and properties) gets additional support for **context parameters**.
+**§1.1** *(declaration)*: Every callable declaration (functions — but not constructors — and properties) gets additional support for **context parameters**.
 Context parameters are declared with the `context` keyword followed by a list of parameters, each of the form `name: Type`.

-* Within the body of the declared member, the value of the context parameter is accessible using its name, similar to value parameters.
+* Within the body of the declaration, the value of the context parameter is accessible using its name, similar to value parameters.
 * It is allowed to use `_` as a name; in that case, the value is not accessible through any name (but still participates in context resolution).

 ```kotlin